-- Patient record “snooping” – viewing medical records of friends, family, neighbors
+- Prevent patient record “snooping” – viewing medical records of friends, family, neighbors

-- Sensitive data exfiltration to personal ids, competition or bad actors
+- Detect and stop sensitive data exfiltration to personal ids, competition or bad actors

-- Unauthorized access to patient data from unrelated departments (e.g. pediatrics nurse accessing records from neurology)
+- Block unauthorized access to patient data from unrelated departments (e.g. pediatrics nurse accessing records from neurology)

-- Unusual access to medical devices from suspicious devices, users and network IP addresses
+- Detect access to medical devices from suspicious devices, users and network IP addresses

 Healthcare Provider and Consumer Fraud